thacherT1D/webdevstuff/Promises/Promises.desc.md

 As you can see, the role of the `executor` callback function is to start an asynchronous I/O operation.
 If the operation generates an error, the callback invokes the `reject()` function, passing along the error.
 Invoking the `reject()` function permanently changes the state of the promise to rejected.

 If the operating doesn't generate an error, the callback invokes the `resolve()` function, passing along the results of the operation.
 If invoking the `resolve()` function throws a new error, the promise's state is permanently changed to rejected and the new error is passed along.
-Otherwise, the state is permanently changed to fulfilled and the results are passed along as intended.
+Otherwise, the state is permanently changed to fulfilled and the results of the operation are passed along as intended.

+**NOTE:** An example of the `resolve()` function throwing an error is if had to

 A promise is **unresolved** while in the pending state.
 A promised is **resolved** when it's state is changed to either fulfilled or rejected.
 Once a promise is resolved, it's state can never change.